jshuadvd/hacks-n-notes/README.md

 ## About me

 Mission oriented and life-long learner.
 Passionate about Full-stack software development using Javascript, NodeJS and ReactJS.
 Exponential pursue of 10X productivity.
+Committed to pay it forward to the tech community and improve people’s lives by developing my talents to their full potential.

 ## Inspiration